OSGeo/OSGeoLive-doc/en/quickstart/leaflet_quickstart.rst

 Prior to running this quick start you should start TileLite.
 On the live dvd this can be found under **Geospatial\\Spatial Tools\\Start Mapnik & TileLite**.
 This will provide background tiles that will be used in this demo.

-View the demo
+View the example_

-.. tip :: If you are reading this quickstart outside the live dvd you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start.html
+.. tip :: If you are reading this quickstart outside the live dvd you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start.html, since this demo uses tilelite on the live dvd.

 Preparing your page
 ===================